BillTheBest/osProtect/README.markdown

 ## Getting Started

-1. git clone git://github.com/clonesec/osProtect.git
-2. cd osProtect
-3. edit config/app_config.yml and change ...
-4. bundle install ... to install all the necessary ruby gems
-5. rake db:migrate ... to create a users table to be used by Devise for sign in/out/timeout of user sessions
-6. rails server ... then visit http://localhost:3000/ in a web browser
+1. install Postfix to handle emails
+2. install Redis which is used by Resque for background jobs
+3. install the rails application

 ## Emails